serkanalgl/serkanalgl/README.md

 <br />

-It's Serkan Algül, Senior Software Developer.
+It's Serkan Algül, a passionate self-taught developer and a freelance software engineer from Türkiye.

 - 👷 I've been worked full time for more than 10 years in software development and continue as freelancer.
 - 🌱 I'm currently developing myself and taking time to realize sophisticated products.